wdyab/physicsnemo/docs/tutorials/simple_training_example.rst

 associated with distributed environment.

 In this example, we will see how to convert our existing workflow to use data-parallelism.
-For an deep-dive on PhysicsNeMo Distributed utilities, refer :ref:`PhysicsNeMo Distributed`.
+For a deep-dive on PhysicsNeMo Distributed utilities, refer :ref:`PhysicsNeMo Distributed`.

 .. literalinclude:: ../test_scripts/test_simple_distributed.py